MicrosoftDocs/sdk-api/sdk-api-src/content/ddraw/ns-ddraw-ddcaps_dx3.md

 ### -field dwPalCaps

-This value consists of one or more of the following flags that specify palette capabilities:
+This value consists of one or more of the following flags that specify palette capabilities.

 #### DDPCAPS_1BIT

 Supports palettes that contain 1-bit color entries (two colors).

 #### DDPCAPS_2BIT

 Supports palettes that contain 2-bit color entries (four colors).

 #### DDPCAPS_4BIT

 Supports palettes that contain 4-bit color entries (16 colors).

 #### DDPCAPS_8BIT

 Supports palettes that contain 8-bit color entries (256 colors).

 #### DDPCAPS_8BITENTRIES

 Specifies an index to an 8-bit color index.
 This field is valid only when used with the DDPCAPS_1BIT, DDPCAPS_2BIT, or DDPCAPS_4BIT capability and when the target surface is 8 bits per pixel (bpp).
 Each color entry is 1 byte long and is an index to an 8-bpp palette on the destination surface.

 #### DDPCAPS_ALPHA

 Supports palettes that include an alpha component.
 For alpha-capable palettes, the <b>peFlags</b> member of each <a href="https://docs.microsoft.com/previous-versions/dd162769(v=vs.85)">PALETTEENTRY</a> structure that the palette contains is to be interpreted as a single 8-bit alpha value (in addition to the color data in the <b>peRed</b>, <b>peGreen</b>, and <b>peBlue</b> members).
 A palette created with this flag can be attached only to a texture surface.

 #### DDPCAPS_ALLOW256

 Supports palettes that can have all 256 entries defined.

 #### DDPCAPS_PRIMARYSURFACE

 The palette is attached to the primary surface.
 Changing the palette has an immediate effect on the display unless the DDPCAPS_VSYNC capability is specified and supported.

 #### DDPCAPS_PRIMARYSURFACELEFT

 The palette is attached to the primary surface on the left.
 Changing the palette has an immediate effect on the display unless the DDPCAPS_VSYNC capability is specified and supported.

 #### DDPCAPS_VSYNC